-- \ An index on a file speeds up selections on the search key fields for the index. - Any subset of the fields of a relation can be the search key for an index on the relation. - Search key is not necessarily the same as the relation's key (minimal set of fields that uniquely identify a record in a relation). - ❖ An index contains a collection of data entries, and supports efficient retrieval of all data entries k\ with a given key value k. - Given data entry k\, we can find record with key k in at most one disk I/O. (Details soon ...)
+- An index on a file speeds up selections on the search key fields for the index. - Any subset of fields from a relation can be a search key. - Search key is not necessarily the same as the relation's key (minimal set of fields that uniquely identify a record in a relation). - ❖ An index contains a collection of data entries, and supports efficient retrieval of all data entries k with a given key value k. - Given data entry k, we can find record with key k in at most one disk I/O. (Details soon ...)